leon-rgb/Training-System/README.md

 ## Controller Version

 The scene of the Controller version is "Controller_SurgeryRoom.unity" and can be found in [/VR Training System/Assests/Scenes](https://github.com/leon-rgb/Training-System/blob/main/VR%20Training%20System/Assets/Scenes/) <br><br>
+Make sure to disable all controllers (including trackers) that you are not using to ensure that the haptic feedback for the controller version works properly.